kyberdrb/Windows_tutorials/Windows_and_Office_as_a_Precious_Gift/Universal_clean_offline_Microsoft_Windows_and_Microsoft_Office_activation_procedure_with_KMS_server_in_a_local_Docker_container.md

     [`Ctrl + Shift + Enter` to run with elevated priviledges]

     or via searching for `firewall` and clicking on `Windows Firewall` app and then in the panel on the left-hand side click on `Advanced settings`.
 Enter administrator's password when prompted.

-    or via `Control panel` (View by: Large icons) `->` `Windows Firewall` or `Windows Defender Firewall` (Windows 11) and then in the left panel click on `Advanced settings`
+    or - in Windows 11 - via `Control panel` (View by: Large icons) `->` `Windows Firewall` or `Windows Defender Firewall` and then in the left panel click on `Advanced settings`

     or, in Windows 11, via opening the _Start_ menu, searching for `firewall` and opening `Firewall & network protection` and then at the botton clicking on `Advanced settings`
 1. In the left panel click on `Inbound Rules`
   1. For convenience and easier and faster navigation, sort the rules by name by clicking at the `Name` column.